 To my favorite (and only) psychology professor at Central Carolina Community College,

 Entering the world of taking college courses while still in high school was one of the scariest experiences I have been through but you made it easier for me.
-Through the strenuous and time consuming efforts of writing papers for english courses and the introduction to the intricate world of calculus, you allowed me to feel excited about a subject and a class that wasn’t full of pressure.
+Through the strenuous and time-consuming efforts of writing papers for English courses and the introduction to the intricate world of calculus, you allowed me to feel excited about a subject and a class that wasn’t full of pressure.
 I value your teaching styles and willingness to not just be an instructor but a listener, and a mentor to all students.
-Learning about pyschology through the courses of devlopmental, abnormal and general with you was such a fun experience because we went in depth while looking at revloutionary pyschology cases and I even found out things about myself that I didn’t know before, like the personality color test!
+Learning about psychology through the courses of developmental, abnormal and general with you was such a fun experience because we went in depth while looking at revolutionary psychology cases and I even found out things about myself that I didn’t know before, like the personality color test!
 I hope to be as a great of an educator as you are someday.

 Thank you for everything.

 Mrs. Brinkley changed my life by showing me that math is relevant.
 I had Mrs. Brinkley for geometry and calculus in high school.
 Her passion for math is contagious and one of the reasons I picked to pursue a career in math education.
 Mrs. Brinkley truly embodied the growth mindset associated with mathematics and believed that all of her students were capable of learning math.
 I am forever grateful for the love of math that Mrs. Brinkley fostered in me.

 Dr. Jim Hughes was my special education professor when I was at NC State in 1981-1982.
 He presented his lectures with humor and warmth.
 After class, we’d meet him at local fun places to discuss the lesson and have fun!!
 Once, he scheduled a canoe trip for six of us to navigate New River; he made learning such fun!
 Thank you, Dr. Hughes, for your knowledge and the fun ways you used to impart it!!